arianitu/sql-stress/README.md

   Prepared statement to execute.
 Question marks are safely replaced by the data you supply to the values property.

 ### Property: values (Array)
-  Valid values in the array are strings, ints, and bools.
+  Valid values in the array are strings, ints, and bools and functions*.
 If you need to use NOW(), do it in the query statement.

 ##### Functions
   You can supply functions in the values array when you need random data.
 Functions that currently exist are: